ysyk2021/how-to-promote-workplace-engagement-and-motivation-for-a-thriving-culture/src/chapter-9-1.md

-# Innovations in Promoting Workplace Engagement and Motivation

 The field of promoting workplace engagement and motivation is constantly evolving, with new innovations and strategies emerging.
 In this chapter, we will discuss some future directions and innovations in promoting workplace engagement and motivation.